 However, for emerging countries, crypto assets offer a way to bank without the need for infrastructure or government oversight.

-Rutherford is the executive specialist in compliance, legal, financial crime and cyber security recruitment.
+Rutherford is the executive specialist in compliance, legal, financial crime, cyber security and crypto recruitment.